 1. A Reduction in Wait Times

 In the modern era, no one wants to wait for anything.
 We don’t want to stand in line at the bank.
 We don’t want to wait for an app to load.
 And we certainly don’t want to wait until tomorrow to hear back from a customer support agent.
-Even a single long-wait can result in the loss of a customer because humans remember negative experiences over positive ones.
+Even a long wait can result in losing a customer because humans remember negative experiences over positive ones.

-One of the biggest advantages of Zight (formerly CloudApp) is that it saves your team time.
-The faster you become, the shorter your wait times will be and speed is beneficial to both clients and employees.
+One of the most significant advantages of Zight is that it saves your team time.
+The faster you become, the shorter your wait times will be, and speed benefits both clients and employees.